Sprutocean/Audata/README.md

 Read below what we build, where it is used, what our tech consists of and how you personally can contribute to the new-born industry of audio data. **(spoiler: there are 10+ ways)**

+# 📋 PROJECT STRUCTURE
+We setp up multirepos system so you can use any of these piece in your own project in no time:
++ 1
++ 2
++ 3
++ 4

-# 📋 QUESTIONS & ANSWERS
+# QUESTIONS & ANSWERS
 What exactly do we do?
 ---